multiversx/mx-chainlink-sc/README.md

 ### Setting up the testnet

-First, check the guide on [how to set up a local testnet](https://docs.elrond.com/developers/setup-local-testnet/).
+First, check the guide on [how to set up a local testnet](https://docs.multiversx.com/developers/setup-local-testnet/).
 Important note: these contracts rely on callback functionality which normally gets enabled only at the start of epoch 4 (controlled by the `RepairCallbackEnableEpoch` config parameter).
-If starting with a fresh testnet (which hasn't reached epoch 4), it might be worth it to use the config provided in `interaction/config.toml` (which sets the starting epoch for all flags to epoch 0) and replace `~/elrondsdk/elrond_go/cmd/node/config/config.toml`.
-Otherwise, a fresh testnet takes 40 mins to reach epoch 4 - in which case this workaround isn't necessary.

 ### Postman setup